Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 Hyde Contour Scraper with 6 Changeable Blades ,...

-From touching up crown moulding glue spots to removing paint before finishing your project a contour scraper is always useful.
+A contour scraper is always helpful, from touching up crown molding glue spots to removing paint before finishing your project.

 While a traditional glue scraper has a flat edge, these kits usually contain: